 - Over the course of the Junior and Senior Recitals, singers must perform music in Italian, German, French, and English. - No vocal ensembles (including duets) may be included, unless used as encores.

 Additional Requirements for Instrumentalists:

-• No concertos are allowed for pianists or string players.
+• No concertos or concerto movements are allowed for pianists or string players.

-STEP 2: SCHEDULE COACHINGS; SECURE
+STEP 2: SCHEDULE COACHINGS (September 2021)